MicrosoftDocs/win32/desktop-src/SecAuthZ/access-rights-for-access-token-objects.md

 ---
-Description: 'An application cannot change the access control list of an object unless the application has the rights to do so.' ms.assetid: '5f710fd8-33de-47c0-a8b2-baf3008c4ed7'
+Description: An application cannot change the access control list of an object unless the application has the rights to do so. ms.assetid: 5f710fd8-33de-47c0-a8b2-baf3008c4ed7
-title: 'Access Rights for Access-Token Objects'
+title: Access Rights for Access-Token Objects ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Access Rights for Access-Token Objects